razorpay/blade/rfcs/2022-04-09-accessibility.md

 > [Specification](https://www.w3.org/TR/2013/NOTE-WCAG20-TECHS-20130905/G1)

 A skip navigation link provides a way for keyboard and screen reader users to skip to main content of a webpage.
-Without skip links, keyboard and screen reader users must navigate a long list of navigation links and other elements before ever arriving at the main content, This can be particularly difficult for users with some forms of motor disabilities.
+Without skip links, keyboard and screen reader users must navigate a long list of navigation links and other elements before ever arriving at the main content.
+This can be particularly difficult for users with some forms of motor disabilities.

 **Temporarily hidden skip links**

-Most common type of skip links are which that is hidden until the user navigates to it with a keyboard.
+Most common type of skip links are the ones that are hidden until the user navigates to it with a keyboard.

 The link must be: